 Administrators are those who appear on PSD’s administrator and professional salary schedule.
 This employee group includes the superintendent, executive directors, directors, principals and assistant principals, among others.

 PSD teachers work 186 days each year, per their contract.
 Teachers are exempt from overtime under the Fair Labor Standards Act.
 Teachers in neighboring school districts also work similar contracted schedules, and PSD needs to remain competitive with surrounding districts.
 As professionals, they also have options to engage in professional development outside of their contracted hours.
 For example, some may choose to work during the summer, as part of district opportunities.
 Anecdotally, PSD staff hear that teachers are working multiple jobs.

-The answer is somewhat complex: Some of the mill levy override would ultimately go to PERA, or the Public Employees Retirement Association.
+The answer is somewhat complex: Some of the mill levy override ultimately goes to PERA, or the Public Employees Retirement Association.
 If PSD didn’t pay PERA contributions from the mill levy override tax revenues, the district would have to use money from somewhere else in the budget to cover the difference.
-The money generated by the mill levy override, should it pass, would be used to support salary increases, including any required contributions such as PERA.
-Poudre School District is required to make contributions to PERA.
+The money generated by the mill levy override is used to support salary increases, including any required contributions such as PERA.
+PSD is required to make contributions to PERA.

 PSD’s mental health professionals include, but aren’t limited to, counselors, social workers, psychologists, autism coaches, behavioral specialists and more.
 Those positions are included in PSD’s licensed/teacher salary schedule, available on the PSD website.